openclimatefix/PVItaly/progress/SV_pilot.md

 ###  PV-FC

-The idea is to use a 3 hidden layered of FC (full connection) neural network.
+The model used is a 3 hidden layered of FC (full connection) neural network.
 PV ID has also been embedded in the network, so that the model learns which PV system the prediction is for.

-This takes all the inputs above, passes them through the layers and then produces predictions at 15 mins intervals for the next 4 hours.
+The model takes all the inputs above, passes them through the neural nework layers and then produces predictions at 15 minutes intervals for the next 4 hours.

+The illustraction below show how the input data is feed into the network and how forecast are made.
 ![image](./PVFC.png)